nanthagabriel/learning-projects/README.md

 This repository is organized into different branches to reflect my learning focus:

-- learning-projects: Branch for Python mini-projects apps.
+- feature/learning_projects: Branch for Python mini-projects apps.
-- leetcode: Branch for LeetCode coding challenges (Easy, Medium, Hard).
+- feature/leetcode-practice: Branch for LeetCode coding challenges.
-- Exercism: Branch for Exercism coding exercises in Python and algorithms.
+- feature/exercism-practice: Branch for Exercism coding exercises in Python and algorithms.

 ---